Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 ### Synopsis

-Week 2, Day 2 concentrates on ...
+Week 2, Day 2 introduces the idea of digital editions as  computational pipelines for text processing.
+The [Gothenburg model of textual variation](gothenburg.md) (GM) serves as an example of a computational pipeline from the perspective of textual criticism. **[expand]**

 ### Outcome goals
 * How XML copes with limitations of the tree as a document model
 * What’s so bad about work-arounds and relying on application-level semantics?

 ### Legend

 * **Presentation:** by instructors